File Organization

 The listed file name(s) gets added to source list when compiling.

-Currently there are not *.java style matching or support for these .java files to declare //DEPS or other jbang configuration.
+Currently there is no *.java style matching or support for .java files to declare //DEPS or other jbang configurations.
 That will currently only be honored by the main script/app.
 These will be loosened up in future based on feedback.

 Adding more resources